SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

 ### Example 4

-It is also handy if you want to sort by more than one property, in this case by age first and then by name
+Juxt can be handy if you want to sort by more than one property, in this case we sort by age first and then by name.

 ```clojure
 (def people